sharedskies/pseudopotential/README.md

 # pseudopotential

 Valence Electron - Noble Gas Atom Pseudopotentials for Atomic Spectral Line Shape Calculations

-This Fortran program and accompanying data may be used to compute the long range interaction a polarizable atom or molecule with  an atom with one excited electron.
+This Fortran program and accompanying data may be used to compute the long range interaction of a polarizable atom or molecule with an atom with one excited electron.

-While it depends on adjustable parameters, they may be estimated from first principles or refined by matching some states to known a prior calculation or experiments.
+While it depends on adjustable parameters, they may be estimated from first principles or refined by matching some states to known a priori calculation or experiments.
 It returns the eigenstate energies as a function of atomic separation, and for those states gives the decomposition in the isolated atom basis states.
 Thus it shows how states mix as a consequence of atomic interactions, and reveals the changes in apparent dipole transition probability for atomic states during collsion.
-The resulting long range potentials are more accurate than simply assuming a Van der Waals potential for computing neutral atom collision line broadenign, and are useful as a guide to convergence at long range of a priori models.
+The resulting long range potentials are more accurate than simply assuming a Van der Waals potential for computing neutral atom collision line broadenign, and are useful as a guide to convergence at long range of *a priori* models.

 ## Version

 The first version of this code was completed on 1989-04-22 for use with VAX Fortran.
-It has been through several version since then and the one released here from 2019-11-28 has been annotated for use with H-He.
+It has been through several versions since then and the one released here from 2019-11-28 has been annotated for use with H-He.

 ## Features and limitations